hchyun/EcologyDataScienceProject/README.md

     ├── Domains
         └── DO<number>.R # Domain level GJAM models
     ├── download.py # Downloading NEON data
-    ├── functions.R # File with the utility functions for the code ├── NEONDomains_0 # Neon domain files downloaded from NEON website ├── outputs
+    ├── NEONDomains_0 # Neon domain files downloaded from NEON website ├── outputs
-        └── plots_per_domain_<number>.csv # Generated from sub_scales function dividing FIA plots into NEON domains
+        └── plots_per_domain_<number>.csv # Generated from sub_scales function dividing FIA plots into
-    ├── plotpoints.R # Plotting points of where the species occur ├── Run.R # Main file to run the code
+    ├── util.R # File with the utility functions for the code ├── plotpoints.R # Plotting points of where the species occur ├── Run.R # Main file to run the code
     └── shared.R # Data that is shared among all domains and continental scale models